hannahlspencer/EventSwipe/README.md

 ###Preparing the booking lists

-If the event didn’t require students to book in advance then ignore this section.
+If the event didn't require students to book in advance then ignore this section.

 EventSwipe can read ID strings from an ANSI encoded .txt file separated by line breaks.
 Make sure your booking lists are saved in this format and accessible from the device running EventSwipe.